edwhisnant/funannotate/funannotate2/funannotate2-test/README.md

 ```

-This error was solved by installing the missing perl modules:
+This error was solved by installing the missing perl modules, which allowed the programs to run GeneMark without error.

 ```{}
 conda install -c bioconda perl-hash-merge